Liverpool F.C. Anfield Tour – A Review

 Buying the tour from BuyAGift.com

-How is the tour managed and how big is the group?
+How is the tour managed, and how big is the group?

-Tour of Anfield, Liverpool F.C.’s stadium – What do you see?
+Anfield Tour, Liverpool F.C.’s stadium – What do you see?

 The home dressing room was filled with shirts from all the first teams that you could pose for photos with.
-Sitting where the players sit preparing for a match is the dream of any football fan.
+Sitting where the players sit, preparing for a match, is the dream of any football fan.

 Our overall thoughts on the Liverpool F.C.
 Stadium tour